This KB article provides a general introduction and overview of the Virginia Cyber Range capture the flag platform, known as CloudCTF.

 CloudCTF has two levels of user roles: Admins and Players.

 CTF Admin (Instructors/TA’s) – Virginia Cyber Range Instructors and TA’s are referred to as Admins in CloudCTF and can perform a wide variety of tasks for CTF administration, such as importing or creating challenges, changing CTF settings such as start and end times, adding users to the CTF, and much more.
-If you are an instructor or TA, please check out our Getting Started in CloudCTF KB article for CTF Admins.
+If you are an instructor or TA, please see the article titled Getting Started in CloudCTF for CTF Admins.

 CTF Player (Students/Guests) – Virginia Cyber Range Students and Guests are referred to as Players in CloudCTF and solve challenges from a variety of categories selected by CTF Admins that enhance the cybersecurity education experience.
 Players will be able to view and solve challenges, view team statistics, and view the progress and placement of all teams participating in the CTF.
-If you are a student or guest, please check out our Getting Started in CloudCTF KB article for CTF Players.
+If you are a student or guest, please see the article titled Getting Started in CloudCTF for CTF Players.

 CloudCTF comes with an extensive CTF challenge library that allows instructors to import challenges directly into a CTF environment.
 This exciting feature even gives instructors the ability to create and add custom challenges to a personal challenge library so that they can be saved for future competitions.